 The term "extrinsic work rate" is non-zero for systems that accelerate or experience elevation change of the center of mass.
 Our system does neither.
-And there are no "special" work mechanisms for this system.
+And there are no "special" work mechanisms (such as electric, surface or torsional) for this system.

 By these steps we reduce the energy equation from its general form (3) to the equation below which applies to our system.

 - Drop the summations because there is only a single species and a single stream.

 - There is no "special" manner of work active,

 - dKE and dPE of the system are zero.

 This inlet "construction" proceeds as follows (for simplicity - suppose the water to be flat and still):

 - imagine a very long fishing net.
 The net has floats along the top and weights along the bottom.

 - the net hangs in the water like a curtain.